skonfig/skonfig/docs/man/man1/cdist.rst

    Operate by using archiving with compression where appropriate.
 Supported values are: tar - tar archive, tgz - gzip tar archive (the default), tbz2 - bzip2 tar archive and txz - lzma tar archive.
-Currently in beta.

 ``-r REMOTE_OUT_PATH``, ``--remote-out-dir REMOTE_OUT_PATH``
    Directory to save cdist output in on the target host.